Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Experiments with multi-layer networks

-We also notice that for Fig.~\ref{fig:I_layer}(a,b,d) where the five layers exhibit more variance for the initial probabilities, the assimilated curve is much closer to the optimal one.
-In fact, optimally vaccinating a very inhomogeneous network requires less accurate knowledge of layer probabilities as long as the most infectious layers can be identified.
-For example, proceeding with $(5\%, 1\%, 1\%, 1\%, 1\%)$ and $(7\%, 0.5\%, 0.5\%, 0.5\%, 0.5\%)$ for vaccine priorities may lead to very similar results. \\
+We also note that for Fig.~\ref{fig:I_layer}(a,b,d) where the five layers exhibit more variance for the initial probabilities, the assimilated curve is much closer to the optimal one.
+In fact, optimally vaccinating an inhomogeneous network requires less accurate knowledge of layer probabilities so long as the most infectious layers can be identified.
+For example, proceeding with $(5\%, 1\%, 1\%, 1\%, 1\%)$ and $(7\%, 0.5\%, 0.5\%, 0.5\%, 0.5\%)$ for vaccine priorities may lead to similar results. \\

-The evolution of the normalized true layer probabilities $\frac{p_{i,t}}{\sum_k p_{k,t}}$, as well as their posterior (analyzed) estimation $\frac{p^a_{i,t}}{\sum_k p^a_{k,t}}$ is drawn in Fig.~\ref{fig:p_i_a}.
-Each row represents one simulation (not the average) from $\textbf{CI}_a $ to $ \textbf{CI}_f$.
-For the most infectious layer (first column in Fig.~\ref{fig:p_i_a}), $p_{1,0}$ (in red) is always under-estimated since at the beginning of assimilation we proceed with homogeneous networks using $p^b_{i,0}$.
-This gap is then rapidly reduced with the increasing of $p^a_{1,t}$, result in a more optimal vaccination strategy.
-Since vaccinating infected individuals is ineffective, the early phase (around first 20 time steps) of the outbreak is crucial to delay the COVID spread because the most active individuals (either in terms of degree or centrality) can be infected very quickly.
-Therefore, the DA correction at the beginning of the vaccination process plays an essential role in reducing the propagation speed.
-On another note, the strong oscillation of red curves implies a high instability of the observation vector $\mathbf{y}_t = [\Delta I_{i,t}]_{i=1..5}$ due to sampling uncertainties.
-For real applications, the balance between the background state $\mathbf{x}_t^b$ and the observation $\mathbf{y}_t $, adjusted by error covariances $\mathbf{B}$ and $\mathbf{O}$, is worth further investigation.
-In addition, the correlation between different layers (for example, healthcare workers and hospitalised patients) can also be taken into account by the extra-diagonal elements in $\mathbf{B}$ and $\mathbf{O}$. \\

-In summary, the assimilation-based vaccination strategy shows competitive performance in this multi-layer modelling even though the assimilated layer probabilities are not always accurate.
-Using the assimilated temporal networks with ``highest degree'' dominate other approaches, with a smaller average infected number and lower standard deviation.
+The evolution of the normalized true layer probabilities is $\frac{p_{i,t}}{\sum_k p_{k,t}}$, while their posterior (analyzed) estimation is $\frac{p^a_{i,t}}{\sum_k p^a_{k,t}}$.
+The gap between the estimated and the true ratio of probabilities is rapidly reduced with the increasing of $p^a_{1,t}$, which results in a more optimal vaccination strategy.
+Since vaccinating infected individuals is ineffective, the early phase (around the first 20 time steps) of the outbreak is crucial to delaying the COVID spread because the most active individuals (either in terms of degree or centrality) can be infected very quickly.
+Therefore, the DA correction at the start of the vaccination process plays an essential role in reducing the propagation speed.
+On another note, we also observe that a strong oscillation in the values of $\frac{p^a_{i,t}}{\sum_k p^a_{k,t}}$ which implies high instability of the observation vector $\mathbf{y}_t = [\Delta I_{i,t}]_{i=1..5}$ due to sampling uncertainties.\\ In summary, the assimilation-based vaccination strategy shows competitive performance in this multi-layer modelling even though the assimilated layer probabilities are just approximations.
+Using the assimilated temporal networks with "highest degree" dominates other approaches, with a smaller average infected number and lower standard deviation.